Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 Cost-category rules are created to assign line item costs to a category based on tags for the line item resource or its containing account.

-Two types of rules can be generated: rules for a Program Code category, or rules for an Owner Email category.
-The former assumes the tag contains a significant numeric code and requires additional external state, while the latter assumes that the entire tag value is a significant string.

 The order of the rules matters because processing will stop at the first match.
 For more information on rule processing, see the
 [AWS User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-cost-categories.html).